 Paint A Dramatic Sky In Watercolors

-Paint this wet-in-wet big sky watercolor with dramatic and interesting results that can be full of surprises.
+Paint this wet-in-wet big sky watercolor with dramatic and interesting results.

 Take the plunge and learn to paint a dramatic stormy sky in watercolors with a wet-in-wet technique.
 Some experience with watercolor is helpful.
 This is all about letting go and letting the watercolor paint itself with minimal planning.
 Challenge yourself and join me in learning how to paint this exciting atmospheric watercolor.